-If you are new to the sport of rowing, this Viewer's Guide will give you the basics for your first week of practice beginning with the different types of rowing, seasonal differences, equipment, and more!
+If you are new to the sport of rowing, this Viewer’s Guide will give you the basics for your first week of practice beginning with the different types of rowing, seasonal differences, equipment, and more!
 Get started now with this primer on rowing.

 Events are divided into two disciplines: sweep rowing and sculling, and two categories within those: lightweight and open.